 How does it work?
 The user texts a keyword (found on viewed advertising) to a local number, electing to receive the text screener.
 This prompts a series of study-specific pre-screening questions.
 The study candidate can then be directed to a recruitment call center, or directly to the site in their local area for further screening.
 By using their own smartphone, text response lends to discretion, convenience, and quick action, not to mention, a more patient-centric approach.

-Want to learn more about UBC’s digital and engagement solutions for clinical trials?
+Want to learn more about UBC’s digital engagement and patient recruitment solutions for clinical trials?

 1 “Using Social Media in Clinical Trial Recruitment,” FDA News 2015